Siloam: Full-time or Part-time Program for the Formation of Spiritual Directors

 Siloam is a program for the formation of competent, experienced spiritual directors.
 The lecturers and supervisors at Heart of Life foster a discerning, contemplative approach whereby spiritual directors-in-formation become more and more attuned to the movement of God’s Spirit in themselves and in their directees.

-The program can be taken over one year full-time or two years part-time (Mondays, daytime).
+The program can be taken over one year full-time or two years part-time (Mondays, 9am-5.30pm).
 There is generally a limit of eight participants in each program.

 Students who meet the ‘previous degree’ and other criteria may undertake Siloam as a Graduate Diploma in Spiritual Direction through Yarra Theological Union/University of Divinity.
 Government Fee-Help is available (for tuition fees) to qualifying Australian citizens.

 The Siloam program is recognised by the Australian Ecumenical Council for Spiritual Direction as meeting its standards for the formation of spiritual directors in Australia.
 The program’s approach to formation is soundly experiential and is based on solid theological, biblical and social sciences theory and praxis.
 A discerning, contemplative attitude is integral to all seminars and practical work.
 Regular reflection, prayer time and a commitment to one’s own spiritual direction are essential to the program.